Clarivate-SAR/wos-times-cited-service/README.md

 #Web of Science AMR Times Cited web service

-This web service supports embedding times cited counts and links to the [Web of Science](http://ipscience.thomsonreuters.com/product/web-of-science/) from within the [VIVO](http://vivoweb.org) application via real-time queries to the Web of Science.
+This web service supports embedding Times Cited counts from the [Web of Science](http://ipscience.thomsonreuters.com/product/web-of-science/) in the [VIVO](http://vivoweb.org) application via real-time queries to the Web of Science.

 The Article Match Retrieval (AMR) web service from the Web of Science is utilized, see [documentation](http://ipscience-help.thomsonreuters.com/LAMRService/WebServicesOverviewGroup/overview.html).
 You will need a subscription to the Web of Science and user name a password to access this service.
 Please contact [tech support](http://ip-science.thomsonreuters.com/techsupport/) to obtain credentials and indicate that you plan to use the AMR service with this tool.